 Run, debug, and test your application on the same operating system you deploy.

 Develop Linux-deployed applications using the Windows Subsystem for Linux.

 You can prepare the desired Ruby/Rails setup in a remote environment using Docker Compose, Vagrant box, or WSL.
 Then, you can add the remote Ruby interpreter in RubyMine and run, debug, and test your application in an isolated environment right from the IDE.

 To configure a remote Ruby interpreter, follow these steps:

-In the toolbar, click , and choose New remote...:
+On the toolbar, click , and choose Remote Interpreter or Version Manager: